Thermal Imaging Needs Assessment/Purchasing/Training Guidelines:

 - Four battery bars (each indicative of 25% power)

 - TI Basic colorization

 - Low Sensitivity Mode indicated by a green triangle in the upper left- hand corner (If equipped with this feature it shall have a green triangle within a green box that is displayed in the upper left-hand corner when this occurs).
 The Seek Thermal products use Mixed Gain mode and do not require an indicator as the pixels switch individually.

 This standard also guarantees the following criteria are met for the department:

 - Durability: The TIC is placed through a series of demanding tests including flame contact, water immersion, and a 6’ drop onto concrete and the TIC must function properly after each test.

 Resolution is one of the most important criteria for a Decision- Making TIC.
 There are currently many ranges of resolution available on the fire service market but the most commonly found are:

 - 384 x 288: 110,582 pixels

-better decision making, and see temperature progressions that could be missed with a lower resolution TIC.
-This could be the difference between missing a victim and saving one as shown in the comparison between a low- resolution TIC and a high-resolution TIC in the adjacent photo.
+better decision making and see temperature progressions that could be missed with a lower resolution TIC.
+This could be the difference between missing a victim and saving one as shown in the comparison between a low- resolution TIC and a high-resolution TIC.
 For example, a firefighter equipped with a 160 x 120 resolution TIC can effectively discern a small child’s hand at 7 feet away whereas a firefighter with a high- resolution TIC (384 x 288) can effectively discern a small child’s hand up to 20 feet away.